agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Disclaimer**:

 According to MIRI, they were up by [8 research staff as of 2019](https://intelligence.org/2019/12/02/miris-2019-fundraiser/).
-It appears MIRI is looking at net population of staff.
-And they also hired one person before 2019 ended for February 2020 and now another joins in May 2020. *Making it 10* delayed over 6 months.
+It appears MIRI was looking at net population of staff, when
+I reached out to them.
+They have one person starting February 2020 and now another joins in May 2020. *Making it 10* delayed over 6 months.

-Thalaiva thank you for showing me.
-Inshallah inshallah!
-Too soon?
-It's still hard matching the evidence with the claims.

-And thalaiva should I go dvorak? emacs vandhachu..
-Then I will also invest time already.

-the amount of persuasion I feel to do better, to not suck, to realize that I suck seems so important.
-When I do this work is where I get to that level.
-Pandya! common bro...
-Persuasion is king.
-Persuasion is everything

-Linkedin is no good to look at as some members are not accessible

-budgets are not complete for 2019... what to do?

-Looked at wayback machine

-greater than 45 mins

-I said I didn't have examples for longtermism orgs.
-Hmm.
+**Time**: \>45 mins (realizing that I could look at archives)

 ---

-5.

-**Claim**: *Meta orgs* are able to hire the number of people they want
+**Claim**: *Meta orgs* are able to hire the number of people they want.

-**re-write Claim**: The number of people hired at Meta Orgs is equal to or greater than their goal for that given year.
+**re-write Claim**: The number of people hired at ~~Meta Orgs~~ OPP is equal to or greater than their goal for that given year.

-**Subject**: The number of people hired at Meta Orgs in a given year.
+**Subject**: The number of people hired at ~~Meta Orgs~~ OPP in a given year.

 **Predicate**: is equal to or greater than their goal for that given year.